Skip to see an itemised cost of our Howdens kitchen (inside our Home Renovation Budget Planner)

 Click to enlarge...

 Alongside your design will be a price list which can be itemised if requested.
-Our kitchen is estimated at about £9K which includes solid wood worktops, the more expensive sink and tap options, all brand new units and all new integrated appliances (dishwasher, washing machine, fridge freezer and double oven) but excludes lighting.
+Our whole kitchen is estimated at about £9K which includes solid wood worktops, the more expensive sink and tap options, all brand new units and all new integrated appliances (dishwasher, washing machine, fridge freezer and double oven) but excludes lighting.
+If you fancy digging deep into our costs then we have itemised every single piece of it in our Home Renovation Budget Planner Example.

 Step 6: Go in store and see the units/colours in real life + tweak your designs